 Rear-end accidents or collisions are a common example of this.
 One driver may brake unexpectedly, for example, and lead another driver, who was driving too closely behind them, to collide with them from behind.

 If an accident occurs within a municipality, drivers must give notice to the local police department.
-If it occurs outside a municipality, drivers are required to give notice to the office of the county sheriff or the nearest office of the state patrol.
+If it occurs outside a municipality, drivers are required to give notice to the office of the county sheriff or the nearest office of the state patrol, as outlined by Georgia Accident Law.

-There is, however, no law that says you must have a police report to file a car accident claim in Georgia.
+There is, however, no law under Georgia Accident Law that says you must have a police report to file a car accident claim.
+Still, getting a police report can be advantageous, even if it’s not legally required.

-If you fail to file a police report for an accident in Georgia when you are required by law to do so, you could face both legal and financial repercussions.
+If you fail to file a police report for Georgia accident law when you are required by law to do so, you could face both legal and financial repercussions.

 You could be charged with hit-and-run or failure to report an accident, both of which are serious crimes that can lead to consequences like license suspension, fines, and even jail time.